This post explains the four meanings of 坊主 (Bouzu) in Japanese with example sentences for each, plus a relevant idiom and expression to it.

 Meaning 3: (Hey) Boys/Kids/Guys

 While this is not very common nowadays, 坊主 is also used as an informal and old-man-ish way to refer to a boy in a condescending manner, as in おい坊主 (“hey kids/boys”).
-This is because a lot of Japanese boys had 坊主 (shaved) hair several decades ago.
+This is because a lot of Japanese boys used to have 坊主 (shaved) hair in the Showa era (1926~1989).
 If you’ve ever seen the Japanese anime “Case Closed”, aka “Detective Conan”, you may have heard Kogoro Mouri calling Conan “Bouzu”.

 Hey kid/boy(s), what are you doing here?